All Episodes

 Okay.

-There are hardcore anti-foot subgroups that are 100% funded by the CIA, and I showed the documents earlier.
+There are hardcore anti-fuss subgroups that are 100% funded by the CIA.

-I'll go back over those with the new information that are tacitly taking responsibility and cheering everybody on for bombings, firebombings, assaults, attacks all over the country, but particularly New York.
+I'll go back over those with the new information that are tacitly taking responsibility and cheering everybody on for bombings, fire bombings., assaults, attacks, all over the country, but particularly New York.

-So, because he's in a balancing act in New York, but he, of all the blue cities, he, you know, did what he said he was going to do overall.
+So, because he's in a balancing act in New York, but he of all the blue cities, he, you know, did what he said he was going to do overall.

 People go, oh my God, that's corruption.

-No, that's how stuff works.
+No, that's that's how stuff works.

-I mean, you can be a mobster who's killed people.
+I mean, you can be a mobster.

-Those are not exclusive.
+No, those are not exclusive.

 Witness protection program.

-He didn't have proof of it.
+Comparatively, even money or something, he didn't have proof of it.

 So now these groups are telling New York, we're going to kill the police.